jaxon-me/tinyAVRI2C/README.md

+# Compatibility

+All Microchip tinyAVR boards.
+Traditional AVR boards such as the ATtiny85 are not compatible due to change of naming.

 This library allows I2C communication between a host tinyAVR microcontroller and a slave device.
 It sacrifices rigorous error handling and cross compatibility for memory improvements, suited for lower memory models.
 It has two pre-programmed functions: writeRegister and readRegister.

 ```writeRegister(uint8_t saddr, uint8_t regaddr, uint8_t* val, uint8_t sizeData)```